 Many new thermostats can learn your family’s habits and will adjust accordingly.
 This helps with heating costs because the thermostat can automatically adjust up or down depending on if someone is home.
 This one is a little more advanced than some of our other tips, so if you don’t feel comfortable doing it yourself, enlist a professional’s help.

 How to avoid frozen pipes this winter

 Keep the water moving: Keeping water running through your pipes, even at a trickle, can help prevent pipes from freezing.
 Leave one of your bathroom or kitchen sink faucets trickling before going to bed.

-Leave your kitchen and bathroom cabinet doors open: Leaving your under-sink cabinet doors open allows warm air to circulate around the pipes under your sink and can help prevent freezing.
+Leave your kitchen and bathroom cabinet doors open: Leaving your under-sink cabinet doors open allows warm air to circulate the pipes under your sink and help prevent freezing.

 Update your insulation: You can use foam pipe insulation from your local hardware store for a quick fix, but for a permanent and reliable solution, you should add insulation to your basement, crawl spaces, and attic.
 Adding insulation will also save you money on your energy bills, so adding insulation is a great option no matter what season it is.